crownstone/website/04-about-us.md

 {% include snippets/two-cols-text-img-begin text-alignment='right' background='blue'%}

-**Every device will get a chip, in particular power outlets and lights**
+**Every device will get a chip, in particular, power outlets and lights**

 <p>&nbsp;</p>

 There are many more power outlets than smartphones in the world.
-A smart home company which solves the smart outlet puzzle will provide billions of chips per year, will automate billions of human acts per year, and will save billions in energy costs per year.
+A smart home company that solves the smart outlet puzzle will provide billions of chips per year, will automate billions of human acts per year, and will save billions in energy costs per year.

 {% include snippets/two-cols-text-img-end img='/images/bet2.jpg' img-alt='bet2' %}